-After all, it’s pretty clear that modern western culture is in the grip of what author and psychologist Richard Louv calls “nature deficit disorder”.
+Today as we plunder our forests, poison our food, water, air and land, it’s pretty clear that we are in the grip of what author and psychologist Richard Louv calls “nature deficit disorder”.
 We eat industrially processed food and live, sleep and work in artificial environments that minimize our contact with nature.
-And as David Suzuki points out (see here) – “with more than 80 per cent of Canadians now living in urban settings, many of us lack a meaningful, regular connection with the natural environment.”
-This state of affairs, according to Louv and Suzuki, has disastrous implications for our health and well-being.
-Because as we plunder our forests and farmland, poison our food, water, air and land—we’ve lost touch with a vital truth—it’s the earth, not technology, that sustains us.
+And as David Suzuki points out (see here) many of us lack a meaningful, regular connection with the natural environment.

 I believe the cure for nature-deficit disorder lies in an important tenet of “deep ecology, that it will take more than environmental laws to achieve true sustainability.
 We need to re-establish our personal connection with the earth.
 According to Suzuki, those who “know and love nature work harder to protect it,” becoming involved in environmental causes such as protecting wild spaces, greening urban neighbourhoods and creating local sustainable food systems.
 (See this post on community supported foraging)